 End of life care

-Working together with Greater Manchester Hospices we are developing training on end of life care of those with dementia.
-This will be targeted at Primary Care Networks in the first instance to support their delivery of the Enhanced Health in Care Homes programme from October 2020.
-If you are part of a Primary Care Network and would like the opportunity for your multidisciplinary team to attend this free webinar training, please contact email@example.com.
+Working together with Greater Manchester hospices we are developing training on end of life care of those with dementia.
+This will be targeted at primary care networks in the first instance to support their delivery of the enhanced health in care homes programme from October 2020.
+If you’re part of a primary care network and would like the opportunity for your multidisciplinary team to attend this free webinar training, please contact firstname.lastname@example.org.

 During COVID-19, delirium has been particularly prevalent.
-To that end, we have expedited the testing of the Greater Manchester Community Delirium Toolkit (link to resources).
+To that end, we have expedited the testing of the Greater Manchester Community Delirium Toolkit.
 This toolkit is designed for multidisciplinary community teams to help identify and manage delirium appropriately.
-If your team would like to test out the toolkit with support from Dementia United, please contact firstname.lastname@example.org.
+If your team would like to test out the toolkit with support from Dementia United, please contact email@example.com.

 Young Onset and Rarer Forms